electron/electronjs.org-old/_posts/2017-02-20-electron-internals-building-chromium-as-a-library.md

 ---
-title: Electron Internals&#58; Building Chromium as a Library
+title: "Electron Internals: Building Chromium as a Library"
 author: zcbenz
 ---

-Electron is based on Chromium, while Chromium is not designed to be used by other projects.
-This post introduces how Chromium is built as a library for Electron's use, and how the build system evolves during past years.
+Electron is based on Google's opens-sourceChromium, a project that is not necessarily designed to be used by other projects.
+This post introduces how Chromium is built as a library for Electron's use, and how the build system has evolved over the years.

 ## Using CEF

-The Chromium Embedded Framework (CEF) is a project that turns Chromium into a a library, and provides stable APIs based on Chromium's codebase.
-The very early versions of Atom editor and NW.js were using CEF.
+The Chromium Embedded Framework (CEF) is a project that turns Chromium into a library, and provides stable APIs based on Chromium's codebase.
+Very early versions of Atom editor and NW.js used CEF.

-However as an exchange of stable interface, CEF hides all details of Chromium and wraps Chromium's APIs with its own interface.
-So when it was needed to access underlying Chromium APIs, like integrating Node.js into web pages, the advantages of CEF became blockers.
+To maintain a stable API interface, CEF hides all the details of Chromium and wraps Chromium's APIs with its own interface.
+So when we needed to access underlying Chromium APIs, like integrating Node.js into web pages, the advantages of CEF became blockers.

-So in the end both Electron and NW.js turned to use Chromium's APIs directly.
+So in the end both Electron and NW.js switched to using Chromium's APIs directly.

 ## Building as part of Chromium

 Even though Chromium does not officially support outside projects, the codebase is modular and it is easy to build a minimal browser based Chromium.
-The core module providing browser interface is called Content Module.
+The core module providing the browser interface is called Content Module.

 To develop a project with Content Module, the easiest way is to build the project as part of Chromium.
 This can be done by first checking out Chromium's